grapeofwrath/dotfiles/README.md

 - setup devenv
 - find a more centralized solution for installed packages (system and user)
-- finalize Hyprpanel settings/theme and add to HM module instead?)
+- finalize Hyprpanel settings/theme and add to HM module instead?
+- setup a more vanilla style neovim config
+- setup obsidian

 ## Adding a new system